 Advance Directives record your instructions and choices for receiving or withholding medical treatment.
 You will receive the same quality of health care whether or not you have completed this form.
-If you become unable to make decisions and does not have advance directives in place, a family member or other person close to the patient may be asked to make decisions based on what they believe the patient would want.
-For patients under age 18, a parent or guardian usually makes decisions about their medical care.
-Completed advance directive forms can be given to one's doctor, nurse, or admitting officer, and a copy can be placed in one's medical record as well.
+If you become unable to make decisions and you do not have advance directives in place, a family member or other person close to you may be asked to make decisions based on what they believe you would want.
+For patients under age 18, a parent or guardian usually makes these decisions.
+You may give your completed advance directive forms to your doctor, nurse, or admitting staff, and a copy can also be placed in your medical record.

 Health Care Proxy

 A Living Will provides doctors, family members, and others close to a patient with written instructions describing the patient's views and choices about possible future medical treatment, including palliative care and organ donation.